 Data sharing with authorized entities or individuals

 State or federal law may authorize the sharing of not-public data in specific circumstances.
 Not-public data may be shared with another entity if a federal or state law allows or mandates it.
-Individuals will have notice of any sharing in an applicable Tennessen warnings or the District will obtain the individual’s informed consent.
+Individuals will have notice of any sharing in an applicable “Tennessen warnings” substantially in the form attached hereto as Exhibit [A] or the District will obtain the individual’s informed consent substantially in the form attached hereto as Exhibit [B].
 Any sharing of not-public data will be strictly limited to the data necessary or required to comply with the applicable law.

+Data Protection.
 To ensure appropriate access, the District will:

 Assign appropriate security roles, limit access to appropriate shared network drives and implement password protections for not-public electronic data;